 Techniques that may be incorporated into your session:

-Combines several techniques including kneading, rolling, effleurage, petrissage, friction, percussive and tapping strokes to aid in stress and tension reduction, improve circulation and blood flow, remove toxic wastes, tone muscles and more.
+Combines several techniques including kneading, rolling, effleurage, petrissage, friction, percussive and tapping strokes to aid in stress and tension reduction, improve circulation and blood flow, tone muscles and more.
 All basics strokes flow toward the heart while circulation increases without increasing pulse rate.

 Often confused with "Deep Pressure", this type of massage goes beyond the surface of the skin and underlying soft tissue to deep areas of the muscle and right to the “belly” of the muscle.
 As the name suggests, “deep” is the key word here.
 This type of massage involves the manipulation of the fascia, a web of connective tissue that runs through the entire body.
 Fascia, when traumatized, inflamed or restricted can create a great deal of pain and restrict motion of the body.